Am I a Candidate?

 - 25-29.9 – nutritional counseling, medical weight management available

 - 30-35 – nutritional counseling, non-surgical and surgical options available*

 *Surgery may be a consideration if your BMI range is between 30 and 35 and you currently are experiencing obesity health related issues.

 - 35+ – nutritional counseling, non-surgical and surgical options available

 In general, most insurance companies base qualifying criteria on the NIH guidelines.

 Many insurance plans cover bariatrics however the specifics of your plan are outlined on your plans website or through employer Human Resources departments.
 If you have questions please consult your insurance company or reach out to us for general questions.We have an experienced Patient Coordinator who will help navigate those particular details.
 The following are examples of how plans may vary:

 Body Mass Index: Insurance companies use this standard measurement to determine eligibility.

-Medical Necessity: Is this procedure being performed because the patient’s health is deteriorating to a dangerous point?
-Documentation of diseases associated with morbid obesity will be required.
-If the insurance company deems the surgery to be primarily aesthetic or cosmetic, they will likely disapprove you.
+Medical Necessity: Has health is deteriorating to a dangerous point?
+Documentation of diseases associated with obesity will be required.
+If the insurance company determines the procedure to be primarily aesthetic or cosmetic, they are likely to deny coverage.

-Diet and Exercise History: Has the patient made a concerted effort to lose weight through traditional means?
-A detailed log of eating habits and exercise regimens may be required for up to 6 months or more.
-When applicable, you may be asked to undergo a medical weight loss program of 6 months or more before you can qualify.
+Diet and Exercise History: Has there been a concerted effort to lose weight through traditional means?
+A detailed log of eating habits and exercise regimens may be required.
+Your insurance plan may require a medical weight loss program, such as those we offer, for 6 months or more before you can qualify for surgical procedures.